August 07, 2020

 Research shows that regularly playing an instrument can increase IQ by seven points in both children and adults and that those who study music score an average of 20 percent higher on standardized tests, but parents face plenty of challenges when it comes to handling their child’s introduction to music.
 From enrolling them in the best music lessons to finding the perfect instrument, no task is quite as daunting as convincing their child to practice.
 We all know consistent and smart practice is essential to growing as a musician, and studies show a strong relationship between practice and musical achievement, but what happens if your child hates the idea?
 You’re not alone- it’s a very common issue, and it can be overcome.
-Here are a few different ways to motivate your child to practice his or her instrument on a more consistent basis.
+If you’re wondering how to motivate your child to practice, here are a few different things to consider.

 Did you know that even passively listening to music can stimulate firing patterns within the brain that are similar to those related to higher-order cognitive functions?
 It’s true!
 If you have the opportunity to see your child’s instrument of choice being played in a professional setting, jump at the opportunity.
 Nothing will be quite as motivational for your child as seeing his or her instrument being played by a professional in front of a supportive and interested audience.
 Whether it’s an acoustic guitar performance at a local coffee shop or an elaborate performance by an orchestra or ensemble, seeing other people clap and applaud for someone playing their instrument may influence them to practice theirs a little more often.
 And since it’s been said that 10,000 hours of practice makes perfect, the more often you can convince your child to practice the better!

 Give Them an Audience